Conditional speed of branching Brownian motion, skeleton decomposition and application to random obstacles: Introduction

-In Theorem~\ref{teo2}, we prove the asymptotic decay of the annealed trap-avoiding probability as a large deviation result.
-It is an important and non-trivial application of Theorem~\ref{teo1}.
-The problem of trap-avoiding asymptotics for BBM among Poissonian traps has been previously studied by Engl\"{a}nder \cite{E2000} for the case $d\geq 2$ and where the trap intensity was uniform.
-Then, in search for extending the result to the case $d=1$, Engl\"{a}nder and den Hollander \cite{E2003} considered the more interesting case where the trap intensity was radially decaying as given in (\ref{eq0}).
-Both of these works were for a strictly dyadic underlying GWP, and later \"{O}z and \c{C}a\u{g}lar \cite{OC2013} studied the uniform Poisson intensity case for GWPs with a general offspring distribution.
+Hence, the decay considered is indeed the `borderline' one, where the behavior of the system, conditioned on survival up to $t$, depends only on the constant $\ell$, and exhibits a change of behavior at the crossover.
+If one considers a larger (smaller) decay order, the optimal strategy will simply follow the one exhibited when the decay is as in \eqref{eq0} and $\ell>\ell_{cr}$ ($\ell<\ell_{cr}$); although if the decay order is very large, then $\eta^*=1$ (complete suppression of branching) may occur even for $d\ge 2$, while $0<\eta^*<1$ is always the case in the high intensity regime studied in \cite{E2003}.

+This `borderline property' of the decay in \eqref{eq0} will remain the case in our paper, the main difference being that we consider a general offspring distribution, and thus we have to take into account that extinction for the GWP may have positive probability.

+In \"{O}z and \c{C}a\u{g}lar \cite{OC2013} already a general offspring distribution was studied, albeit with uniform Poisson intensity.
 In the present work, we consider a radially decaying trap intensity as in (\ref{eq0}), and a general offspring distribution for the underlying GWP.
-We show that, conditioned on non-extinction, the doomed particles of the decomposition of the supercritical GWP do not contribute at all to the asymptotic decay rate of the trap-avoiding probability.
+We show that, conditioned on non-extinction, the doomed particles of the decomposition of the supercritical GWP do not contribute to the asymptotic decay rate of the trap-avoiding probability.
 In comparison with the strictly dyadic case, the mean and another functional of the offspring distribution appear as parameters in the rate expression (see (\ref{I})).
 We refer the reader to \cite{E2007} for an interesting survey article on the topic of BBM among Poissonian traps, and to \cite{E2008,LV2009} for various related problems.

 Theorem~\ref{teo3} is a technical result identifying the rate function of Theorem~\ref{teo2} through tedious analysis.